timle/FiveThirtyEight_matlab_style_plots/README.md

 Inspired by this post:
 https://www.dataorigami.net/blogs/fivethirtyeight-mpl

 I thought I would try and replicate the fivethirtyeight style within matlab.
-My goal was to do zero post processing.
+My goal was to require no post touch-ups.
 What you see here is generated on the fly.
-I did use the excellent [export_fig](https://github.com/ojwoodford/export_fig) for rendering the png files.
+I used the excellent [export_fig](https://github.com/ojwoodford/export_fig) for rendering the png files.

 It's still a fairly crude implementation.
 Have not done any testing beyond the two test cases included.